jncc/scottish-lidar/README.md

 Workarounds for Parcel's limited support for multi-page apps
 ------------------------------------------------------------

-Parcel.js is great but currently has only basic support for multi-page web applications.
+Parcel.js is great but so far has only basic support for multi-page web applications.

 Due to [this issue](https://github.com/parcel-bundler/parcel/issues/1315) you'll need to open your browser manually at